yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 ## <a name="creating-apps"></a> Creating Heroku Apps

-We will create two Heroku apps, one for the gateway (with [Redis add-on][10] attached to it) and another for the dashboard and pump.
+We will create two Heroku apps, one for the Tyk Gateway (with [Redis add-on][10] attached to it) and another for the Dashboard and Pump.

-Given Heroku CLI is installed and Heroku account is available, log into it:
+Given Heroku CLI is installed and your Heroku account is available, log into it:
 ```{.copyWrapper}
 heroku login
 ```

-Now create the gateway app and note down its name:
+Now create the Gateway app and note down its name:
 ```{.copyWrapper}
 heroku create
 ```